Erlemar/dswok/General ML/SVM.md

 - $\xi_i$ are slack variables

 ## Kernel Trick
-The idea is that the data, which isn’t linearly separable in the given $n$ dimensional space may be linearly separable in a higher dimensional space.
+The idea is that the data, that isn’t linearly separable in the given $n$ dimensional space may be linearly separable in a higher dimensional space.
 ![[Pasted image 20240723084155.png]]
 The kernel trick provides a solution.
-The “trick” is that kernel methods represent the data only through a set of pairwise similarity comparisons between the original data observations $x$ (with the original coordinates in the lower dimensional space), instead of explicitly applying the transformations $ϕ(x)$ and representing the data by these transformed coordinates in the higher dimensional feature space.
+The "trick" is that kernel methods represent the data only through a set of pairwise similarity comparisons between the original data observations $x$ (with the original coordinates in the lower dimensional space), instead of explicitly applying the transformations $ϕ(x)$ and representing the data by these transformed coordinates in the higher dimensional feature space.

 In kernel methods, the data set $X$ is represented by an $n \cdot n$ kernel matrix of pairwise similarity comparisons where the entries $(i, j)$ are defined by the kernel function: $k(xi, xj)$.
 This kernel function has a special mathematical property.
 The kernel function acts as a modified dot product.